Ibrahim ibn al-Ashtar: Career

 Ibn al-Ashtar's prominence rose after he entered the service of the pro-Alid and anti-Umayyad leader al-Mukhtar al-Thaqafi.
 The latter took over Kufa in 685/86 and was soon after confronted by an invading Umayyad army from Syria under the command of Ubayd Allah ibn Ziyad.
 Al-Mukhtar charged Ibn al-Ashtar with command over his mostly Persian mawali troops from Kufa to prevent the Umayyad advance into Iraq.
 Ibn al-Ashtar marched northward with his forces and fought the Umayyads at the Battle of Khazir east of Mosul.
 He inflicted a disastrous defeat on the Umayyads, personally slaying Ubayd Allah, while other senior Umayyad commanders, such as Husayn ibn Numayr al-Sakuni, were also slain.
 He had their heads sent to al-Mukhtar, who in turn sent them to the anti-Umayyad caliph of Medina and Iraq, Abd Allah ibn al-Zubayr.

 By 687, al-Mukhtar had appointed Ibn al-Ashtar governor of Mosul, which came under al-Mukhtar's control following the Umayyad rout at Khazir.
 That same year, al-Mukhtar and his retinue were besieged in Kufa by Ibn al-Zubayr's brother Mus'ab, and al-Mukhtar was killed in the ensuing clashes.
-Afterward, Ibn al-Ashtar defected to the Zubayrids, because Ibn Al-Ashtar believed that the Ummayads were more important targets, due to their forces attacking and killing Al Husayn ibn Ali in 680 CE, despite the efforts of Umayyad caliph Abd al-Malik to woo him to the Umayyad side.
+Afterward, Ibn al-Ashtar defected to the Zubayrids, because Ibn Al-Ashtar believed that the Umayyads were more important targets, due to their forces attacking and killing Husayn ibn Ali in 680 CE, despite the efforts of Umayyad caliph Abd al-Malik to woo him to the Umayyad side.
 Ibn al-Ashtar was ultimately killed fighting alongside Mus'ab at the Battle of Maskin in October 691, during which the Umayyads defeated the Zubayrids and subsequently conquered Iraq.
 After the battle's conclusion, Ibn al-Ashtar's body was confiscated and burned by the Umayyad forces.
 His son Nu'man served as a commander of the Madh'hij and Banu Asad contingent of the Kufan troops of Yazid ibn al-Muhallab during the latter's rebellion against the Umayyads in 720.